ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 \end{align*}
 $$

-The shared secret value depends on the initially chosen secret, and shared secrets will be equal because of the properties of the modular exponentiation.
+The shared secret value depends on the initially chosen secrets, and shared secrets will be equal because of the properties of the modular exponentiation.

 $$
 {A}^{b}\bmod {p} = {g}^{ab}\bmod {p} = {g}^{ba}\bmod {p} = {B}^{a}\bmod {p} \Rightarrow S_A = S_B
 $$

-<details><summary>As a result, we get the following sequence diagram. </summary>
+<details><summary>As a result, we get the following sequence diagram. (click me!)</summary>

 ```mermaid
 sequenceDiagram